 WDLL exists as a division within the University of the District of Columbia Community College.
 WDLL offers certification-based programs that are designed to flow into the Associate’s and Bachelor’s programs at the university.

 What’s the difference between Workforce Development and Lifelong Learning and Continuing Education?

 Does Workforce Development and Lifelong Learning assist students with job placement?

 WDLL’s core competency is to provide educational opportunities that can help students to emerge into sustainable careers.
 To assist with the transition from education to employment, WDLL provides career counselors and employer outreach coordinators.
-The career counselors help prepare students for employment by assisting students develop résumés, interview skills, and the “soft skills” necessary for DC’s competitive job market.
+Career counselors help prepare students for employment by assisting students to develop résumés, interview skills, and the “soft skills” necessary for DC’s competitive job market.
 The employer outreach coordinators develop partnerships with employers to enhance participation in reviewing students for employment opportunities.

 Are students who complete Workforce Development programs eligible to receive college credit for this work?

-Presently, Workforce Development courses and programs do not offer credit towards conjoining degree programs; however, WDLL is pursuing development of an internal articulation agreement.
+Presently, Workforce Development courses and programs do not offer credit towards conjoining degree programs; however, WDLL is pursuing the development of an internal articulation agreement.
 Although we do not have a timeline for implementation, the agreement will be structured to grant credits to students who have completed coursework prior to implementation.